sandreae/klangkeller-website/content/s10c/signup.md

 All events happen in the project space at SET Lewisham (floor plan) (picture)

-Due to noise restrictions we can't have really loud music for sustained periods, but I think most things can be acocmodated.
+Due to noise restrictions we can't have really loud music for sustained periods, but I think most things can be accomodated.
 Maybe just mention if you think this could be an issue for your performance.

 The room has a *very* bright and reverberant acoustic... we're going to try and dampen it with curtains but there is only so much that can be done.